openedx/docs.openedx.org/source/educators/migration_wip/13_proctored_exams/proctored_learners.rst

     software installation and environment scan steps again when they take an actual proctored exam.

-For information about how to create a practice proctored exam, see :ref:`Create a Proctored Exam<create a proctored exam>`.
+For information about how to create a practice proctored exam, see :doc:`index`.